Selecting an AutoAI model

 Viewing the confusion matrix

-One of the details you can view for a pipeline for a classification experiment is a Confusion matrix.
+One of the details you can view for a pipeline for a binary classification experiment is a Confusion matrix.

 The confusion matrix is based on the holdout data, which is the portion of the training dataset not used for training the model pipeline but only used to measure its performance on data that was not seen during training.